-The aim of this paper is to test the employment effect of business R&D expenditures, using a unique longitudinal database covering 677 European manufacturing and service firms over the period 1990-2008.
-Main result from the whole sample dynamic LSDVC (Least Squared Dummy Variable Corrected) estimate is the labour-friendly nature of companies' R&D, the coefficient of which turns out to be statistically significant, although not very large in magnitude.
-However, the positive and significant job creation effect of R&D expenditures is detectable in services and high-tech manufacturing but absent in the more traditional manufacturing sectors.
-This means that we should not expect positive employment effects from increasing R&D in the majority of industrial sectors.
-This evidence should be kept in mind by European innovation policy makers having employment as one of their specific aims.
+After discussing theory regarding the consequences of technological change on employment, our aim is to test the possible job creation effect of business R&D expenditures, using a unique longitudinal database covering 677 European firms (1990-2008).
+The main outcome from the dynamic LSDVC (Least Squared Dummy Variable Corrected) estimate is the labour-friendly nature of companies' R&D, the coefficient of which turns out to be statistically significant.
+However, the positive impact of R&D on employment is only detectable in services and high-tech manufacturing.
+This is something that should be borne in mind by European policy makers having employment as one of their aims.